glm-tools/pyglmnet/README.md

 We don't use the canonical link function ```exp()``` for ```'poisson'``` targets.
 Instead, we use the softplus function: ```log(1+exp())``` for numerical stability.

-`nosetests tests/test_glmnet.py` before for making pull request to ensure that the changes work.

 ### To contribute

 We welcome any pull requests.
 You can run
 `nosetests tests/test_glmnet.py` before for making pull request to ensure that the changes work.

+Run `nosetests tests/test_glmnet.py` before for making pull request to ensure that the changes work.

 ### Author